There are no passengers on spaceship earth.

 Enjoy this life on the earth.
 Tread on her gently!

 Activity 1 – Diagram A Section Through The Earth!

 Our earth is in a solar system.
 The diameter of the earth at the equator is 7,926.41 miles (12,756.32 kilometers) or app.
 8,000 miles.
 It turns out that the earth is not a prefect sphere but is actually only 7,901 miles (12,715.43 km) when measured through the poles, making it wider than it is tall, with a slight bulge at the equator.
 The earth’s shape is known as an ellipsoid or geoid.

-Print a map of the earth (Insert link to printable world map): find the seven continents and the five oceans.
+Print a map of the earth.
+Locate the seven continents and the five oceans.
 Color in the continents making the desert areas yellow, mountain ranges grey and the rest shades of green.
 Color the oceans and seas blue.
 Label Africa, Antarctica, Asia, Australia, Europe, North America, and South America.
 Next label the major oceans and seas.

 Travel the World!

 In the history of the world, there have been many great explorers who have bravely gone off on journeys to unknown destinations.
 From the Americas to the South Pole, people have dared to face the challenges of weather and geography to map the ‘corners’ of the earth.
-Pick an explorer from the website and research his or her path and mode of travel.
+For example, watch TEDed’s How Magellen Circumnavigated the World.
+Pick an explorer from the web and research his or her path and mode of travel.
 Map the path on a world map, locating key stops, dates, and discoveries.

 If you could explore, where would you go?